CyberVein-official/AuctionSmartContract/README.md

 Development direction: We will have a simple public auction contract.
 You can use this as a reference to create more types of auction models and output more auction smart contracts, making our CROSS more interesting and interactive!

 CROSS Auction Smart Contract
-- Guide to the auction（拍卖模式指南）
+- Guide to the auction

-- Solidity code and relevant documentation（Solidity代码及相关documentation）
+- Solidity code and relevant documentation

-- Script test（测试script）
+- Script test

 This bounty reward is 200USDT